Check in with us about Winter 2021-2022 dates

 Course Size: Minimum of 6 students, maximum of 12 students.

 Instructors: The instructors are John Kascenska & Kel Rossiter.
 Both have extensive experience in mountain leadership and instruction.
 Bios about both of these instructors appear at the end of this page.

 Course Materials/Equipment/Clothing: All instructional materials (books, notebooks) and related equipment (transceivers, shovels, probes) will be provided for the course.
 You will need to bring a 30-40 liter backpack and clothing and footwear suitable to the variable (and typically cold) conditions of the White Mountains.
 It is possible that snowshoes will be necessary.
 If this is the case, the course instructors will let you know and will give you info about places to rent them.

 Lodging: For Sunday night the AMC Joe Dodge Lodge is a good option, as it is right in Pinkham Notch where we'll meet on Sunday.
 Consider a 1 year of AMC membership (only $50) to save money on lodging, support this organization, and get a bunch of benefits.
 For Friday/Saturday nights, the closest lodging is at the AMC Highland Notch Visitor Center, or there are numerous other lodging options in the Mt.
 Washington Valley, which is a 30-45 minute drive.
-Groups and individuals looking to save on lodging and meal costs often enjoy staying at the Conway Hostel.
+Groups and individuals looking to save on lodging and meal costs often enjoy staying at the White Mountain Hostel.

 Payment: A 30% deposit confirms your place on this course.
 Details about payment can be found on our Scheduling Page.